SpyShelter Detailed User Guide

 You can also quarantine specific apps and trust specific apps using this same method.
 If you wanted to trust only one specific app under one publisher, you can do so by clicking its three-dot menu.

-If you only want to see apps and publishers with rules, choose the Has rules button under the search bar.
+If you only want to see apps and publishers with rules, choose the Has Rules button under the search bar.
 To quickly sort Trusted items, click Trusted.
 Quarantined allows you to quickly find the quarantined apps or publishers.

 If you use Paranoid or Suspicious SpyShelter Protection modes, you may receive Allow or Deny windows.
 If that’s the case, then every time you Allow or Deny an action, a rule will appear on this rules screen.
 So, if you make a mistake with an Allow or Deny prompt, you can always go to this screen and fix the issue immediately.

 To un-quarantine an app or publisher.
 First click the "..." three dot menu in the same row as the app or publisher you want to un-quarantine.
 Next choose Rules under the three dot menu.
 Change the red colored Deny option by clicking it, and then choose Remove Rule.
-Now the rule is removed and the app can launch.
+Now the rule is removed, and the app can launch.

 Protection